Glitchyi/S5-SS-Obsidian/Modules/Module 2.md

 						Set error flag         // This is an undefined sumbol }
 				}
+				ELSE {
+					Store 0 as operand address
 				}
+				Assemble the object code instruction
 			}
+			ELSE IF OPCODE = 'BYTE' OR 'WORD' {
+				convert constant to object code
+			}
+			IF object code won't fit in the current text record {
+				New recored initialised
+				writing to new record
+			}
+			Add object code to text record
+		}
-		write line to intermediate file
+		write listing line
 		read next input line
 	}
-	write the last line to the intermediate file save the program length = LOCCTR - Starting addr
+	write the last Text record to the object program write the END record to the object program write the last listing line
 ```